lageIBUSP/Rsampling/README.md

 (probability of Type I error).

 This package intends to translate this logic for R for teaching purposes.
-Keeping the original workflow is favoured over performance.
+Keeping the original workflow is favored over performance.

 ## Installation: